idealparable/BibleQ/HueLetters.md

 - ✓ W White FFFFFF, H wHite FFFFFF
 - ✓ _ clear (transparent), X clear, \# clear

-I consider black, white, and clear to be part of the HueHours version of HueLetters (not using N for North etc.), although they aren't hues of course.
+I consider black, white, and clear to be part of the HueHours version of HueLetters, although they aren't hues of course.
 They're the remainder after 24 hues are all assigned.

 Here's the process used for arrive at the number 24.